 What is vitamin B12?

-Vitamin B12 is the best-known B vitamin and, like the other B vitamins, it is water-soluble.
+Vitamin B12 is the best-known B Vitamin and, like the other B vitamins, it is water-soluble.
 It is the only B vitamin of which your body has a reserve, located in the liver.
 This stock can remain in the body for approximately three years, and sometimes even longer.
 Vitamin B12 is found in certain animal products and is bound to protein in food.
 The acid in our stomach ensures that the protein of vitamin B12 is decoupled.
 Later in the small intestine, vitamin B12 binds to a new protein called Intrinsic Factor which is made in the stomach and allows for absorption into the body to occur (Nutrition Center).

 What foods contain vitamin B12?